tsgates/arch-wiki-markdown/wiki/Udev.md

 -   udevil - udevil "mounts and unmounts removable devices without a password, shows device info, and monitors device changes".
-It is written in C and can replace UDisks and includes devmon, which can be installed separately from the AUR (devmon).
-It can also selectively automatically start applications or execute commands after mounting, ignore specified devices and volume labels, and unmount removable drives.
+It is written in C and can replace UDisks and includes devmon, which can be used to automatically mount devices.
+It also selectively automatically start applications or execute commands after mounting, ignore specified devices and volume labels, and unmount removable drives.
 -   ldm - A lightweight daemon that mounts usb drives, cds, dvds or floppys automagically.
 [1]
 -   udiskie - Written in Python.
 Enables automatic mounting and